 2010: In partnership with community leaders, SCFHP launches Healthy Workers, a Santa Clara County pilot program to make affordable health coverage available for small businesses with lower-wage employees.

 2011: SCFHP welcomes more seniors and persons with disabilities, as those with Medi-Cal are now required to enroll in managed care.

 2012: SCFHP is selected to participate in California's Coordinated Care Initiative.

 2012: Santa Clara County residents approve Measure A, providing funding for the Healthy Kids Program.

 2013: Santa Clara Family Health Foundation becomes an independent organization.

-2014: SCFHP welcomes adults enrolled in Valley Care, Santa Clara County's Low Income Health Plan (LIHP), as LIHP members transition to Medi-Cal as part of Medi-Cal Expansion.
+2014: SCFHP welcomes adults enrolled in Valley Care, Santa Clara County's Low Income Health Plan (LIHP), as LIHP members transition to Medi-Cal as part of the Affordable Care Act's Medi-Cal Expansion.

 2014: SCFHP incorporates long-term services and supports into its Medi-Cal managed care plan as part of California's Coordinated Care Initiative.